-These Chipotle Red Potatoes are an easy and delicious side dish that everyone in my family loves.
+These Roasted Red Potatoes with chipotle spice are an easy and delicious side dish that everyone in my family loves.
 The outsides get nice and crispy and while flavorful, they are not too spicy for kids.

 I am sure you guys know by now that I am a big fan of potatoes.
 The white potato gets a bad rap in my humble opinion.
 Yes, it has carbs but there is a big difference in eating refined sugar or flour and a baked potato.
 Potatoes are a great source of potassium, have lots of vitamin C and fiber, and are only 110 calories per medium baked potato.